Here's How You Can Determine if the Article You're About to Read or Share Isn't Fake News

-It is easier to spot stories designed to manipulate the reader when you know the signs
+It's much easier to spot fake news stories designed to manipulate readers when you know some of the signs of deception

 "You won't believe" are the first words in the headline.

 Whenever a headline claims "you won't believe" or contains words such as "shocking," the writer is employing a technique known as "clickbait."
 The intention is to make the reader so curious that he or she will open and read the article.
 The story does not need much substantial content in itself.
 The headline has done its job if the reader opens the story, as the site publishing the story gets advertising revenue when the link is clicked.

 The story confirms one of the cherished beliefs or fears of the reader.

 It is not difficult for Online algorithms to figure out your political identity.
 In order to get as many clicks as possible, fake news purveyors show each reader stories about outrages supposedly committed by a well-known member of the opposing political party.
 Scary fake news is also effective when it comes to racking up clicks.
 If you see a headline about someone predicting the end of the world, it is more than a little likely that the claims will not hold up to scrutiny.

 Headlines are designed to catch your attention.
 But before you decide to share an article with others, read a little into the article to make sure the information matches the headline.
 The headline won't tell the entire story, even in legitimate news articles.
 Fake news and spoof articles, however, may start with content that sounds reasonable but then transition into sales content.

 A celebrity or famous politician is the subject.